Tracking Battery Life with Memfault

 When only taking into account the four captured data points, the battery life looks like it drops at a normal rate.
 However, there was a large drop in the middle.

-The other reason why sending battery charge levels at non-regular intervals is hard is because of the large-scale calculation that needs to be done to aggregate millions of devices battery life expectancies becomes incredibly complex, expensive, and potentially impossible.
+The other reason why sending battery state of charge at non-regular intervals is hard is because of the large-scale calculation that needs to be done to aggregate millions of devices battery life expectancies becomes incredibly complex, expensive, and potentially impossible.

 Not Waiting For Battery Measure to Settle

 Batteries are quirky devices, and we don't have perfect tools at our disposal to get accurate readings from them at all times.
-Often, the voltage from the battery is used to come up with a guess as to the charge level of the battery.
+Often, the voltage from the battery is used to come up with a guess as to the state of charge of the battery.

 Reading the voltage works well if the battery draw has been stable and continues to be stable, but the battery may experience a voltage drop during a sudden high current draw, such as the backlight being turned on or a vibration motor suddenly activating.

-In these situations, you need to be extra careful when using the battery charge level reading.
-To mitigate this, it is advised to take a handful of samples at both the start and end of heartbeat intervals, each sample being a few seconds apart.
+In these situations, you need to be extra careful when using the battery state of charge reading.
+To mitigate this, it is advised to take several samples of the battery state of charge value.
 Of these samples, the outliers can be discarded or all samples can be averaged to come up with a more stable reading.

 Preventing Battery Life Regressions